zuzucute/Vulnerable-Machine-BlueMoon/README.md

 sudo netdiscover
 ```

-📌 Look for a new IP that is not your Kali machine.
+Looking for a new IP that is not my kali machine.

 Example result:

-192.168.56.102 → Target Machine
+192.168.56.102 → target machine

 ---

-## 🚪 Step 3 — Port Scanning
+## Step 3 — Port Scanning

-Run a full scan to identify open ports and services.
+I run a full scan to identify open ports and services.

 ```
 nmap -sC -sV -Pn -vv 192.168.56.102